 Sometimes a good research trip is as much about forcing us down a different path as it is about helping us down our current one.
 This was the case for Elizabeth Baker, a graduate student in History who received a Graduate Travel and Research Grant to conduct dissertation research in England.
 As she listened to her sources, she was forced to conclude that she needed to change direction.
-Read all about it in her own words:

 This summer I planned to visit the India Office Archives at the British Library, the Women’s Library at the London School of Economics, and the National Archives at Kew to complete the necessary research to write a dissertation proposal on the topic of Indian women’s involvement with the British campaign for women’s suffrage.
 Before this summer, I had already spent four weeks in the British Library researching Britain’s leading Indian suffragette, Princess Sophia Duleep Singh.
 My working thesis argued that her fame, class, and relationships with imperial authorities including the Empress of India herself, Queen Victoria, gave her opportunities within the women’s suffrage movement unavailable to the other Indian women living in Great Britain.
 With the help of the Nanovic Institute, this summer I planned to broaden my research to middle class Indian women and the ways they interacted with women’s suffrage groups to further my point that class mediated relationships between British and Indian women.
 However, as I read the sources pertaining to Indian women and their life in Britain it became very clear that most Indian women were not able to leave behind archives like Princess Sophia.
 Indeed, Indian suffragettes were so marginalized within women’s groups that few mentions of even their names are left behind.